aunetx/blur-my-shell/scripts/GUIDE.md

 ```
 sudo rpm-ostree refresh-md --force
 ```
-- Bazzite (or any of ubluek atomic distro) can directly install the library via the following command (Fedora Atomic user after following the previous step can use this as well)
+- Bazzite (or any of ublue atomic distro) can directly install the library via the following command (Fedora Atomic user after following the previous step can use this as well)
 ```
 rpm-ostree install gnome-rounded-blur
 ```